 Steno Diabetes Center North Denmark will be established in a new building constructed near the new Aalborg University Hospital.
 The Center will raise the quality of treatment for diabetes in collaboration with North Denmark Regional Hospital, general practitioners and the municipalities in the Region.

 Steno Diabetes Center North Denmark will have five core activities:

 - patient-centred and evidence-based treatment and prevention of the complications of diabetes;

 - clinical research;

 - intersectoral collaboration on prevention, early detection and treatment of diabetes; and,

 - developing, testing and disseminating digital health solutions in diabetes.

-Ulla Astman, Chair of the North Denmark Regional Council, says: “The Center will be a major advance for the 35,000 people with diabetes who live in the North Denmark Region.
+Ulla Astman, Chair of the North Denmark Regional Council, says: “The centre will be a major advance for the 35,000 people with diabetes who live in the North Denmark Region.
 We expect that new knowledge and experience in improving diabetes initiatives can also be used to improve the care pathways for people with other chronic diseases.
-Focusing on digital health and diabetes, we can further extend our leading position, including through the large-scale TeleCare Nord telemedicine project, and can develop the Center into a powerhouse in this field.
-The Center’s focus on digital solutions underpins our ambition to improve and standardize the quality of treatment throughout the Region – reaching each individual resident.”
+Focusing on digital health and diabetes, we can further extend our leading position, including through the large-scale TeleCare Nord telemedicine project, and can develop the centre into a powerhouse in this field.
+The centre’s focus on digital solutions underpins our ambition to improve and standardize the quality of treatment throughout the Region – reaching each individual resident.”

 The grant to the North Denmark Region enters into effect on 1 January 2018 and will run until the end of 2027, with the possibility of extension thereafter.
 The Foundation will fund the operating costs of the supplementary treatment of patients, clinical research, intersectoral collaboration and competence development.
 In addition, the Foundation will also fund the construction and equipping of the new building.